tschaumburg/FastBarcodeScanner/README.md

        handler
     );
     ```

-    The first parameter above determines if the camera should lock the focus when first achieved (`true`) or continue to refocus (`false`).
-See the section on [performance](performance-considerations) below

 3. The code in `onBarcodeAvailable()` and `onError()` above will be called using the thread wrapped by the handler parameter.
 What you do with the barcode is up to you - the FastBarcodeScanner is already busily looking for the next barcode on its own, internal thread.